 The weight of your product- The heavier the product, the stronger the packaging material needs to be.
 You can check the strength of the box you’ll be using via its manufacturer’s stamp.
 Heavier items may need double or even triple-layered corrugated cardboard boxes.
 Lighter items can be packaged in a polyurethane bag

 Size and shape of your product – If you’re using a box, there needs to be enough space for cushioning material.
 The item being packaged should not be touching the sides of the box.

-Value of your product and its fragility – Fragile and/or high-value goods need extra cushioning and protection.
-Place a fragile label on the box for good measure.
+Value of your product and its fragility – Fragile and/or high-value goods need extra cushioning and protection with a fragile label being a must-have.
+Place a fragile label on the box or parcel for good measure to minimise the chances of the product getting damaged during transit.
 If needed, you might want to consider the box-in-box method discussed later in this article.

 If you are shipping an item that has no fixed shape and is also non-fragile, like a t-shirt, you can pack it into a polyurethane bag with some packing tissue.
 If you are packaging larger items that may need more cushioning and needs to be boxed, like cosmetics in fragile containers, our next steps have you covered.

 If your box contains multiple separate items, bear in mind that they could move around and bump into each other during transit.
 Wrapping and cushioning your items separately helps you ensure the items won’t move around so much and if they do, won’t result in damage.